Boris Johnson confirms Covid isolation laws will be scrapped

 Johnson praised the vaccine rollout and the decision to "keep our economy moving" during a lively Prime Minister's Questions, in which he cited Labour's opposition to opening up the economy back in July.

-Johnson faced off Sir Keir Starmer for the first time since the Labour leader was mobbed by protesters in Whitehall on Monday night, with the PM branding the group "thugs and yobs".
+Johnson faced off with Keir Starmer for the first time since the Labour leader was mobbed by protesters in Whitehall on Monday night, with the PM branding the group "thugs and yobs".

-For his part, Sir Keir Starmer said he had his mind firmly focussed on issues that threaten to pose further headaches for the Government in the long term - including April's rise in National Insurance and soaring energy bills.
+For his part, Starmer said he had his mind firmly focussed on issues that threaten to pose further headaches for the government in the long term - including April's rise in National Insurance and soaring energy bills.

 But after a tumultuous few weeks, Johnson's hope will be that an end to Covid restrictions after two long years will help him to reboot his premiership and win back the support of wavering backbenchers.